jazzorpheus/jof-scheduler/zNOTES.md

 # To Do

-- Do dark theme on Modal, style buttons.
+- Do dark theme on Modal
+  - Remove borders on rosters
+  - Try adding subtle border to entire modal
+  - Fine-tune things a little to be nicer

 - DayCard expansions janky and border momentarily appears -- Fix.